VEAL STEW WITH MUSHROOMS

 • 1.
 Can I use frozen mushrooms for this recipe?

 Yes, you can use frozen chanterelles (or other mushrooms).
-It is not necessary to thaw them beforehand: add them directly to the pan from frozen and let them cook over high heat until they have released and reabsorbed their water.
+There’s no need to thaw them first: add them directly to the pan from frozen and cook over high heat until they release and then reabsorb their liquid.

 • 2.
-How can I make the sauce thicker if it seems too liquid?
+How can I thicken the sauce if it seems too thin?

-If at the end of cooking the sauce is too liquid, you can remove a ladle of broth, let it cool slightly and stir in a scant teaspoon of flour or cornstarch.
-Then add this mixture to the sauce and stir over low heat for a few minutes until it thickens.
+If at the end of cooking the sauce is too thin, remove a ladle of broth, let it cool slightly and whisk in a level teaspoon of flour or cornstarch.
+Then add this slurry back to the sauce and simmer gently for a few minutes until it thickens.

 • 3.
 Is it possible to prepare the stew in advance?

 Absolutely yes!
-Stew is one of those dishes that gains flavor if prepared the day before.
+Stew is one of those dishes that gains flavor when prepared the day before.
 Once cooked and cooled, store it in the refrigerator.
-Reheat it slowly over low heat before serving, adding a little broth or water if necessary.
+Reheat slowly over low heat before serving, adding a little broth or water if necessary.

 Author image